 Why This Recipe Works

-- Gently cooking the onion and garlic in butter until tender but not browned enhances their sweetness while preserving their clean flavor.
+- Gently cooking the onion and garlic in butter until tender but not browned enhances their sweetness while preserving their clean flavor and color.

 - Your choice of liquid means you can go sweet and full-bodied with heavy cream, or more savory and rich with chicken stock (or use a combination of the two).